Browsed by

 In 1985 the believers in Mozambique saw the dawn of a new day with the election of its first National Spiritual Assembly.
 Saba was serving on the Administrative Committee of Mozambique.
 He was also an Auxiliary Board Member from the early 1980s and therefore wished not to be elected onto this first National Spiritual Assembly.
 Qudsiah was elected along with Prabhu on this first National Spiritual Assembly.
 In later years Qudsiah and Saba were both elected onto this august institution and attended international conventions.

-Auxiliary Board Member Saba addressing at the first National Convention.
+Auxiliary Board member Saba addressing at the first National Convention.

 Eighth International Convention.
 Back row L-R: Saba, Jandira R. Lima, and Hugo R. Raja.
 Front row L-R: Qudsiah and Mrs. Bharathi Prabhu.